 Because breast tissue in young children is very dense, mammography is not usually very helpful for diagnosis.
 If your doctor cannot immediately diagnose the condition with physical examination, he or she may order an ultrasound test.

 In young and pre-adolescent children, doctors avoid biopsy unless completely necessary, as it can harm the developing breast.

 If your child is showing signs of early breast development, her doctor will examine her for other signs of puberty such as pubic hair and accelerated bone growth.

-If your daughter’s doctor suspects precocious puberty, he or she will order blood hormone tests such as: luteinizing hormone (LH), follicle-stimulating hormone (FSH), thyroid-stimulating hormone (TSH), thyroxine (T4), testosterone, and estradiol.
+If your daughter’s doctor suspects precocious puberty, he or she will order blood hormone tests and an x-ray of the wrist (called a bone age test).